When is the Catalina ride? We hold it every year in the fall.

 Will I have “hat hair” for the entire week?
 We're glad you asked.
 Although we are at a remote campsite on the beach, we bring in trailers with hot showers, and our generators provide electricity during the day for blow dryers and cell phone chargers.

 Is there a farrier on the ride?
 No. We recommend that you have your horse shod two weeks before the ride.
 Catalina Island is rocky with lots of hills, dirt roads and trails.
-If your horse has tough hooves and is used to going barefoot, we recommend your horse’s hooves are in good shape and that you bring easy boots in case you need them during the ride.
+If your horse has tough hooves and is used to going barefoot, we recommend your horse’s hooves be in good shape and that you bring easy boots in case you need them during the ride.

 If I am asked to be a member, is there a membership fee?
 Yes, our annual club dues are $95 per year.

 Are there membership privileges?
 Yes, membership definitely has its privileges.
-Members receive an annual ride book, with photos and contact information of all our members, photos of the previous year's ride, and information on the island.
+Members receive an annual ride book with photos and contact information of all our members, photos of the previous year's ride, and information on the island.
 They receive a e-newsletter, and discounts on the Spring Ride and logowear.

 I’ve seen Las Caballeras pins.
 How can I get one?
-They are available as a gift to riders on the Catalina ride, and they change each year, in keeping with the ride theme and ride color.
-Each rider receives a ride gift pack, which contains that year’s ride pin and tee shirt, a ride book, a ride nametag, and a ride gift.
+They are available as a gift to riders on the Catalina ride, and they change each year, in keeping with the ride

 Is there someone I can contact for more information?
 Yes, you can send us an email from the Contact page.
 We’ll get back to you as soon as we can, usually within 24 hours.